 |0||You are either homeless or living on a friend’s couch, or being completely taken care of by someone else.
 Like a child.|

-A Resources of 5 would also roughly model the paycheck of many professional athletes (far) below the superstar level (with some narrative handwaving for short-term liquidity vs assets).
-This is roughly where the 1% begins in most of America: Your illiquid net worth could be as high as $10 million.
+A Resources of 5 would also model the paycheck of many professional athletes below the superstar level (with some narrative handwaving for short-term liquidity vs assets).
+This is roughly where the fabled 1% begins in the minds of Americans (although it’s more like .001%): Your illiquid net worth could be as high as $10 million.

 |6||Rich by Los Angeles standards.
 You’re a multi-millionaire with everything that implies.
 There are many CEOs, elite athletes and celebrities that hover around a Resources 6.
 You likely live in a neighborhood where you own a $10 to $30 million house. |